paularlott/cli/README.md

 This library was developed to address the need for creating CLI applications without the added complexity and dependencies of larger frameworks.
 It is designed to have a minimal footprint while maintaining functionality.

-**Notes:**
-- Size (KB) values are rounded to the nearest whole number.
-- The Δ KB column shows the size difference, in kilobytes, compared to this library.

 ## Features

 - Command and subcommand support